MegaMosquito/achatina/README.md

 (Optional.
 Not needed if you want to use some other camera service)

 All of these examples are also designed to make use of a camera, or a webcam.
 By default they try to use the local [restcam](https://github.com/MegaMosquito/achatina/tree/master/shared/restcam) shared service and it, in turn, uses the popular [fswebcam](https://github.com/fsphil/fswebcam) software to view the world through your camera.
-If image retrieval fails (e.g., if you don't have a camera attached) the raw original of the image above (before inferencing, and without any bounding boxes, laebls, etc.) will be provided by the `restcam` service.
+If image retrieval fails (e.g., if you don't have a camera attached) the raw original of the image above (before inferencing, and without any bounding boxes, labels, etc.) will be provided by the `restcam` service.
 The `restcam` service provides images in the form of an image file, suitable for embedding in an HTML document.
 So you can easilt replace the `restcam` service with another image source anywhere on your LAN or even out on the Internet.

 ### Shared Service -- mqtt